AlphaHydrae/deploy/README.md

 * Fetch the latest changes from the repository.

-* Create the new release directory and extract the source at the specified ref into it.
+* Create the new release directory and extract the source at the specified revision into it.

 * Run user-defined deploy hooks (if any) in the new release directory.
   You should define **deploy hooks** to build your application or install its dependencies at this stage.